The education sector has been one of the top beneficiaries of the advancement in display technologies.

 Wireless screen mirroring technology is set to revolutionize the classroom.
 As technology evolves, the education sector is benefiting greatly, and teachers, learners, and administrators notice its impact in the classroom.
 Despite being such a revolutionary approach to teaching, the software and hardware of a screen mirroring system are neither complicated nor expensive.

 Vivi’s wireless screen mirroring and digital signage tool, for instance, is optimized for schools and is known to spur creativity and improve the overall classroom experience.
-If you would like to have first-hand experience with how it works, visit vivi.com and request a demo today.
+If you would like to have first-hand experience with how it works, visit vivi.io and request a demo today.